The best student laptops for school, college and university

 Reasons to avoid

-We think the M2 MacBook Air is the ultimate laptop for students looking for a balance between price and performance.
-It's not as affordable as the previous MacBook Air (M1) model, however, Apple has dropped the price of this 2022 model as a result of the Air M3 model.
-For the price, it offers exceptional value with a great processor, larger screen (13.6-inch) and lighter build than its sibling, making it great for streaming and transporting around campus.
+What you need to know: We think the M2 MacBook Air is perfect for students looking for a balance between price and performance.
+For the price, it offers exceptional value with a great processor, larger screen (13.6-inch) and lighter build than its MacBook Pro sibling.

-It might not have an M3 chip, but we doubt you'll need one.
+Performance: It might not have an M3 chip, but we doubt you'll need one.
 To be honest we only recommend models with an M3 processor to creative pros who will really notice and benefit from the difference in power and performance.
-This laptop can perform well enough to handle most student's needs no problem, and handles creative software programs such as Photoshop with ease.
+In our tests, we found this laptop can perform well enough to handle most students' needs, no problem.
+While it lacks fans, which can lead to thermal throttling during intensive tasks, it handles creative applications like Photoshop and 4K video editing with ease.
+Battery life is exceptional too, lasting over 16 hours in video playback tests.

 The best Chromebook for students